 Given these limitations, it is desirable to conduct an empirical study to understand the text-to-SQL errors of ICL-based techniques, based on which design a systematic, robust, and automated repairing solution.
 There exist several challenges:

-1) \emph{How to obtain a high-quality error taxonomy that assists in repairing?} While text-to-SQL errors could be easily classified by their clause locations, such taxonomy does not help in understanding error root causes and lacks symptom information for error detection.
-In addition, the taxonomy should characterize as many errors as possible, and provide definitions without ambiguity.
+1) \emph{How to obtain a high-quality error taxonomy that assists repairing?} While text-to-SQL errors could be easily classified by clause locations, such taxonomy does not help in understanding error root causes and lacks symptom information for error detection.
+In addition, the taxonomy should be unambiguous and cover as many errors as possible.
 How to design a helpful, comprehensive, and clear taxonomy is an open question.

-2) \emph{How to avoid introducing new errors during the repairing process?} As a practical error detection and repairing solution, it is unacceptable to have a high false alarm rate or introduce many new errors.
+2) \emph{How to avoid introducing new errors during repairing?} A practical error-repairing solution should minimize false alarms and avoid introducing new errors.
 Due to the generative nature of LLMs, we cannot fully rely on LLMs themselves to identify and resolve their own errors~\cite{huang2024largelanguagemodelsselfcorrect}.
 Instead, we should design a robust repairing solution with few false alarms, which is challenging.

-3) \emph{How to detect and repair error with low-overhead?} Text-to-SQL is a typical human-computer interaction scenario, where the high overhead significantly degrades the user experience.
+3) \emph{How to detect and repair errors with low-overhead?} As a human-computer interaction scenario, high overhead significantly degrades the user experience.
 While invoking LLMs is a relatively effective solution, it is impractical to apply such expensive solutions to each SQL query.